 Hearing a loud hissing or flushing noise coming from your toilet, without it being used, can be concerning.
 Random noises may mean that there’s something wrong and you need to take action.
 But, where do you look first when you don’t know the source of the problem?
 We’ll address some common reasons why your toilet could be making noises and how to go about fixing them.

 The first thing you can easily check is your toilet handle.
 A broken or stuck toilet handle can cause the toilet to constantly drain water and be the source of all the noise.
 In order to check and see if your handle is working properly, you will need to remove the lid of the tank and shut off your water.
 You will also need to drain the water out of the tank by using cups and a sponge, or lifting up the flapper for the water to escape.

-If you find that your handle is stuck, you can use a lubricant and start applying pressure to see if it will move.
+If your handle is stuck, you can use a lubricant and start applying pressure to see if it’ll move.
 If your handle is broken you will need to replace it.

 Replacing a handle is simple, find the nut that is holding the handle in place and use a pair of pliers to unscrew it.
 Next, you need to unclip the broken handle from the flapper and pull the handle out.
 Grab the new handle, screw it on with the original nut and clip it onto the flapper.
 You can now put the lid back, turn the water on and test it out.

-If the noises keep happening or if your handle has no problems, then the next source may be a worn-out flapper.
+If your toilet noises keep happening or if your handle has no problems, then the next source may be a worn-out flapper.

 Worn Out Flapper

-The first thing you will need to do is take the tank lid off and find the flapper chain and unclip it from the tank lever.
+The first thing you will need to do is take the tank lid off.
+Find the flapper chain and unclip it from the tank lever.
 Next, the flapper has two ‘ears’ that you will use to pull on, this will disconnect it from the flush valve tube.